adasq/dropbox-v2-api/EXAMPLES.md

 ### file_properties/templates/add_for_user ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#file_properties-templates-add_for_user))
 Add a template associated with a user.
-See route [properties/add](#file_propertiespropertiesadd-see-docs) to add properties to a file.
+See [properties/add](#file_propertiespropertiesadd-see-docs) to add properties to a file.
+This endpoint can't be called on a team member or admin's behalf.

 ```js
 dropbox({